AstralBat64/DeepJS/README.md

 1. Marketplace with empty secure account for sale
 2. World map with its history timeline
-3. Open to edit static source code in runtime
+3. Open to edit in runtime static source code and its verification

 # Build tree
 -boolean[0, 1]